n0kovo/n0kovo.github.io/_tabs/projects.md

 * ### [Jensens Grinder](https://github.com/narkopolo/jensens_grinder/blob/main/jensens_grinder.py)
 	A *very* old Python script I once wrote as a Proof of Concept, back when the Danish restaurant chain [Jensens Bøfhus](https://jensens.com/da/) had a... let's say "poorly thought out" referral program.
-The script automated the process of registering new accounts with random names and addresses on the webbsite using disposable emails, and refering these accounts from a central account to gain points.
+The script automated the process of registering new accounts with random names and addresses on the website using disposable emails, and refering these accounts from a central account to gain points.
 These points could then be used in restaurants to pay for food.
 In a matter of minutes, the script could earn you several hundred dollars worth of points.
 Included for historic reasons, novelty and lulz-factor.
 Please don't judge my old code and excessive commenting.